 What is the true history of Jiu-Jitsu?
 Where did BJJ martial art come from?
 These are the kinds of questions posed by most beginner practitioners.
 Moreover, knowing the Brazilian Jiu-Jitsu history and origin could be an awesome boost for any BJJ white belt.

-Where did Ju Jitsu originate?
+Where did Ju-Jitsu originate?

 Many years after -between the 8th and 16th centuries- Japan was in a war where the samurai protect themselves by implementing many sorts of Japanese Ju-Jitsu.

-The Modern Jiu Jitsu
+The Modern Jiu-Jitsu

-In the 20th and 21st centuries, many martial artists had conducted to the evolution of Brazilian Jiu-Jitsu history such as Jigoro Kano and Mitsuyo Maeda, to the Gracie family.
+In the 20th and 21st centuries, many martial artists had conducted the evolution of Brazilian Jiu-Jitsu such as Jigoro Kano and Mitsuyo Maeda, to the Gracie family.

 Nowadays, the art of BJJ has become the foremost effective martial arts after undergoing several changes from the utilization of it by the Samurai to the Gracie BJJ.

 Let’s dive in-depth into the history of jiujitsu; where was Jiu-Jitsu created?
 Did the Gracies invent BJJ?

-Japanese Samurai and Jiu Jitsu History
+Japanese Samurai Jiu-Jitsu History

 Jujutsu is one of the oldest martial arts styles first seen in Japan as a combination of Sumo and other old Japanese martial arts such as Shinden Fudo-ryū, Tenshin Shōden, Katori Shintō-ryū, and Takenouchi-ryū.

 Moreover, in these circumstances comes the need to develop solid Jiu-Jitsu self-defense techniques other than the use of the sword.

 The Kenjutsu may be a combination of the art of sword fighting art and some jujitsu techniques extracted around the 20th century from the ko-budō Japanese swords martial art.

 However, the heavy samurai’s armor restricts their mobility; therefore, they prioritize chokes submissions, joint locks, and throws over the striking techniques.

 Briefly, in Japanese jujitsu history, many schools were over time as a niche of several combat styles.
 Therefore, they focused on throws, chokes, and joint locks with maximum efficiency and minimal effort.
 Then, the notion of self-defense art starts to grow up.

 Kanō Jigorō (嘉納 治五郎, 10 December 1860 – 4 May 1938) was born in in Mikage, Japan.
-He was a highly educated person, Japanese martial artist, and the founding father of Judo.
+He was a highly educated person, a Japanese martial artist, and the founding father of Judo.

-In fact, most of his Traditional martial arts and Ju Jitsu teachers tend to start the class by demonstrating techniques to students, and then give them the chance to demonstrate these techniques in free sparring that they called Randori.
+In fact, most of his Traditional martial arts and Ju-Jitsu teachers tend to start the class by demonstrating techniques to students and then give them the chance to demonstrate these techniques in free sparring that they called Randori.

-Jiu Jitsu Origin: Randori effect and the history of BJJ
+Randori effect and the history of BJJ

 source: Judo Life

-The Randori training philosophy is an important phase in the history of Jiu Jitsu.
-It had changed the way to train the combat of Ju Jitsu grappling and tough other martial arts.
+The Randori training philosophy is an important phase in the history of Jiu-Jitsu.
+It has changed the way to train the combat of Ju-Jitsu grappling and tough other martial arts.

-Thus, he went to different schools of Ju-Jitsu grappling to find solutions and gather more knowledge about the Jiu Jitsu grappling techniques and concepts.
+Thus, he went to different schools of Ju-Jitsu grappling to find solutions and gather more knowledge about the Jiu-Jitsu grappling techniques and concepts.

-Jiu Jitsu Origin: Jigoro Kano founded the Kodokan Judo martial arts
+Jigoro Kano founded the Kodokan Judo martial arts

-Where he put his several years of Ju Jitsu teaching and his large experience in the Japanese martial arts field.
-The Jigoro’s Kodokan may be referred to Judo.
+Where he put his several years of Ju-Jitsu teaching and his large experience in the Japanese martial arts field.
+The Jigoro’s Kodokan may be referred to as Judo.

 Otherwise, it gathers the foremost effective Japanese Ju Jutsu techniques including throws (nage waza), groundwork (katame waza), joint locks (kansetsu waza), and chokes (shime waza) against tough and powerful opponents.

 Mitsuyo Maeda and the history of Brazilian Jiu Jitsu

-The jujitsu martial art gained new perspectives when a brave Kodokan Japanese instructor named Mitsuyo Maeda who decided to challenge every martial artist around the globe.
+The jujitsu martial art gained new perspectives when a brave Kodokan Japanese instructor named Mitsuyo Maeda decided to challenge every martial artist around the globe.

 But, who is Mitsuyo Maeda?

-As a teenager, Maeda practiced Sumo, but he quickly shifted his attention and concentration to Judo and Ju Jitsu martial arts that were occurring in his interest at the time.
+As a teenager, Maeda practiced Sumo, but he quickly shifted his attention and concentration to Judo and Ju-Jitsu martial arts that were occurring in his interest at the time.

 In 1894, Mitsuyo Maeda (seventeen years old) went to study at Waseda Tokyo University, where he started to learn Kodokan judo martial art.

-Mitsuyo Maeda spread Judo Ju Jitsu around the globe.
+Mitsuyo Maeda spread Judo Ju-Jitsu around the globe.

 This martial art mission was 100% successful because Maeda and his fellow Judokas left good appearances in the United States.

 Then after that, Mitsuyo Maeda traveled to Europe, where he achieved enormous Judo success, where he won several fights in England, Belgium, and Spain.

 During these travels, Maeda learned some Wrestling techniques that had added more value to his strong Judo and Jiu-Jitsu martial arts knowledge.

 After a while in Brazil, he met Gastão Gracie that maybe happened at one of Maeda’s judo demonstrations.
-Thus, 1914 may be a reference year in the history of BJJ martial art
+Thus, 1914 may be a reference year in the history of BJJ martial arts

-First Maeda’s Jiu Jitsu School in Brazil.
+First Maeda’s Jiu-Jitsu School in Brazil.

 In 1921, Maeda opened his own Judo Ju-Jitsu academy in Brazil where he taught Carlos Gracie (Gastao’s son).

 Carlos took his first lessons in Kano Ju-Jitsu under Coach Mitsuyo Maeda.
 Also, he spent the next eight years training studying Jiu-Jitsu martial art.

-BJJ founder: The first Gracie Jiu-Jitsu martial art School.
+BJJ founder: The first Gracie Jiu-Jitsu School.

-In 1925, Carlos got the black belt, and he decided to open the first Gracie Ju-Jitsu martial art academy in Rio.
+In 1925, Carlos got a black belt, and he decided to open the first Gracie Ju-Jitsu martial art academy in Rio.

-Therefore, he began to adjust the techniques he had learned, refining them until he could use to submit anyone, no matter the opponent’s size or strength.
+Therefore, he began to adjust the techniques he had learned, refining them until he could use them to submit to anyone, no matter the opponent’s size or strength.